PetroIvaniuk/llms-tools/README.md

 [Vicuna Team](https://lmsys.org/about/)|||[Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/)|
 [TII](https://www.tii.ae/)|||[Falcon](https://huggingface.co/blog/falcon)|

+- [TextFX](https://textfx.withgoogle.com/) - AI-powered tools for rappers, writers and wordsmiths
+- [G-prompter](https://www.g-prompter.com/en) - for Midjourney or Stable diffusion - Unleash your creativity with innovative and powerful prompters
 - [Prompt2Model](https://github.com/neulab/prompt2model) - a system that takes a natural language task description (like the prompts used for LLMs such as ChatGPT) to train a small special-purpose model that is conducive for deployment
 - [Giraffe](https://blog.abacus.ai/blog/2023/08/22/giraffe-long-context-llms/) - a new family of models that are finetuned from base LLaMA and LLaMA2
 - [ToolBench](https://github.com/OpenBMB/ToolBench) - open-source, large-scale, high-quality instruction tuning SFT data to facilitate the construction of powerful LLMs with general tool-use capability